Meadow Mari language

-Meadow Mari, also known as Meadow-Eastern Mari or Eastern Mari, is a standardised dialect of the Mari language used by about half a million people mostly in European Russia.
+Meadow Mari (олык марий, olyk marij), also known as Meadow–Eastern Mari, or Eastern Mari, is a standardised dialect of the Mari language used by about half a million people mostly in European Russia.
 Meadow Mari, Hill Mari, and Russian are official languages in the republic of Mari El in the Russian Federation.

 Meadow Mari and Eastern Mari are distinct language varieties, which both use the Meadow Mari literary standard.
+The main differences between Meadow Mari and Hill Mari are phonological, and to a lesser extent, morphological.